gwater/Turmeric.jl/README.md

 This package provides guaranteed methods for finding **roots** of functions, i.e. solutions to the equation `f(x) == 0` for a function `f` using the multi-threading features first introduced in Julia 1.3.
 To do so, it uses methods from interval analysis, using interval arithmetic from the [`IntervalArithmetic.jl`](https://github.com/JuliaIntervals/IntervalArithmetic.jl) package and ambiguity detection from [`NumberIntervals.jl`](https://github.com/gwater/NumberIntervals.jl).

+> NOTE: Multi-threading is currently only tested on Linux.
+In order to benefit from multi-threading you need to supply the environment variable `JULIA_NUM_THREADS=X` (where `X` is replaced by the number of threads).
+For more details check the Julia language manual.

 ## Basic usage examples

 The basic function is `roots`.
 A standard Julia function and an interval is provided and the `roots` function return a list of intervals containing *all* roots of the function located in the starting interval.